ovh/debian-cis/README.md

 ``--create-config-files-only``: create the config files in etc/conf.d.
 Must be run as root, before running the audit with user secaudit, to have the rights setup well on the conf files.

+``--allow-unsupported-distribution``: must be specified manually in the command line to allow the run on non compatible version or distribution.
+If you want to mute the warning change the LOGLEVEL in /etc/hardening.cfg

 ## :computer: Hacking